 Patellofemoral pain syndrome (commonly called runner's knee) describes pain in the patellofemoral joint (kneecap and front part of femur) that is caused by overuse rather than by a traumatic injury.
 Other names for patellofemoral pain syndrome include "chondromalacia patellae" (a reference to the degeneration of cartilage in the joint) and "moviegoer’s knee" (since some people feel pain during periods of prolonged sitting).

 Although this pain may first become apparent during athletic activities such as running, it is also evident with everyday activities.
 Patients often notice it when:

 The pain is usually less pronounced when walking on level ground.

-According to Beth Shubin Stein, MD, associate attending orthopedic surgeon at Hospital for Special Surgery (HSS), on examination, the pain is often found at the lower and outer margins of the kneecap - underneath the patella and at the outside of the knee.
+According to Beth Shubin Stein, MD, associate attending orthopedic surgeon at HSS, upon examination, the pain is often found at the lower and outer areas of the kneecap – underneath the patella and at the outside of the knee.
 However, patients may also experience pain over the whole joint, or in severe cases, in the back of the knee.

 Because patellofemoral pain inhibits the quadriceps muscle (the major muscle in front of the thigh) from doing its “job” of unloading stress on the kneecap, once pain occurs, it often progresses.

 Patellofemoral pain syndrome – as well as other problems with the patella – are seen far more frequently in women than in men.
 Women naturally stand in a more valgus or knock-kneed position, a posture that automatically pulls the patella toward the outside of the leg and places the knee at risk for this uneven stress distribution.